 The ransomware gang behind the highly publicized attack on CD Projekt Red uses a Linux variant that targets VMware’s ESXi virtual machine platform for maximum damage, BleepingComputer reports.

 Last month, MalwareHunterTeam also found a Linux version of the REvil ransomware that targets ESXi servers and used the esxcli command as part of the encryption process.
-Dirk Schrader, Global Vice President, Security Research at New Net Technologies (NNT), now part of Netwrix, a provider of change management software, explains, "The motivation in this isn’t Linux, it is the aspect that ESXi servers are such a valuable target, and that malware developers went that extra mile to add Linux as the origin of many virtualization platforms to their functionality.
-This welcomes the side effect to be able to attack any Linux machine.
-A single EXSi 7 server can host up to 1024 VMs, in theory, but for the attacker it is the combination of number of VMs and their importance that makes each ESXi server a worthy target.
-Attacking and encrypting a device that runs 30 or so critical services for an organization is promising to yield results (ransom paid).
-For those operating ESXi, the best defense is to have a tight monitoring in place that alerts about any change happening to the ESXi, its filesystem and configuration settings.
-It should be hardened anyway."
+Dirk Schrader, Global Vice President, Security Research at New Net Technologies (NNT), now part of Netwrix, a provider of change management software, explains, “The motivation in this isn’t Linux, it is the aspect that ESXi servers are such a valuable target, and that malware developers went that extra mile to add Linux as the origin of many virtualization platforms to their functionality.
+This welcomes the side effect of being able to attack any Linux machine.
+A single ESXi 7 server can host up to 1024 VMs, in theory, but for the attacker, it is the combination of several VMs and their importance that makes each ESXi server a worthy target.
+Attacking and encrypting a device that runs 30 or so critical services for an organization is promising results (ransom paid).
+For those operating ESXi, the best defense is to have tight monitoring in place that alerts about any change happening to the ESXi, its filesystem and configuration settings.
+It should be hardened anyway.”

 However, the tricky part about defending against attacks like these, says Sean Nikkel, Senior Cyber Threat Intel Analyst at Digital Shadows, a San Francisco-based provider of digital risk protection solution, “which are already against a variety of software and hardware, means having a good baseline on what your assets are, how they’re patched, how they’re secured, what other dependencies they have, and who’s got access to them.
 It’s a laundry list of tasks to stay secured, but organizations must handle most or all of these best practices, addressing the low-hanging fruit, which is the favorite avenue of attack for threats.
 Otherwise, they may end up in the crosshairs of yet another ransomware attack.”